About XLH UK

 In contrast, the years 2019 – 2021 saw support limited by the pandemic.
 Most activity was conducted online, including webinars with medical experts and updates on the Early Access Trial for burosumab in the adult population.

 XLH UK is a founding member of International XLH Alliance, a network of national patient groups for those with XLH around the world.
 Working together internationally with medical experts from multiple disciplines has accelerated research and knowledge transfer for all concerned.
-XLH UK supported IXLHA with accounting, IT and administration services whilst it was forming and contributed financially to a successful international medical symposium in Dublin in 2022.
-In 2022 it was agreed that the two organisations should become more independent from each other and legal and financial separation has now been achieved.
+XLH UK supported IXLHA with accounting, IT and administration services whilst it was forming but the two charities are now legally and financially independent from each other.

 Our values – accountability, integrity and transparency – underpin everything we do.